-The survey found that the purest form of alpha is cost control.
-Recent estimates indicate that institutional cash flows accounted for over 40 percent of new inflows to the hedge fund industry in 2005.
-As a result, there has also been increased scrutiny for providers of back-office services to hedge funds, like fund administrators and custodians.
+"The purest form of alpha is cost control."

+Recent estimates indicate that institutional cash flows accounted for over 40%\ of new inflows to the hedge fund industry in 2005.
+As a result, there has also been increased scrutiny of the providers of back office services to hedge funds, like fund administrators and custodians.

-A desire to offer clients a 'one-stop shop' has tempted many banks into the market, but at the same time, some managers have complained that new entrants are not sufficiently 'up to speed' with the more sophisticated strategies and instruments and volumes that they trade.
+A desire to offer clients a 'one stop shop' has tempted many banks into the market, but at the same time, some managers have complained that new entrants are not sufficiently 'up to speed' with the more sophisticated strategies and instruments and volumes that they trade.

-As a result, much more emphasis is being placed on operational due diligence of the administrator by both asset managers and investors.
-This is a trend that is set to continue as institutional assets flow into the industry.
+As a result, much more emphasis is being placed on operational due diligence of the administrator by both asset managers and investors and this is a trend that is set to continue as institutional assets flow into the industry.

-Accuracy and responsiveness seem to be the most important factors in administrator selection.
-More simply put, "doing the basics reliably and on time is what matters most."
-Access to accurate pricing and speed of valuation were also cited as key criteria for administrators.
+Accuracy and responsiveness seem to be the most important factors in administrator selection or more simply put, "doing the basics reliably and on time is what matters most."
+Access to accurate pricing and speed of valuation were cited as key criteria for administrators.
 Independence, the quality of staff, transparency, reputation and proximity also emerged as secondary considerations.